Audrey Jones Beck: Life

 Beck was a civic-minded native of Houston and a lifelong student of art history.
 She had wealth, knowledge, sophistication and wit, but she was never really a socialite.
 In fact, she was known to be an intensely private person, shunning notoriety, photographers, and publicity.
 "When she gave money, she did not want to be recognized," said Jack S. Blanton.
 "It brought great joy to her life, getting to know about art, buying art, and giving art." said Isabelle Wilson, chairman of the MFAH board.
 Beck "was probably one of Houston's most remarkable and unknown citizens," said Steven Fenberg, of the Houston Endowment Inc. As a board member of The Houston Endowment, she donated $20 million of the $85 million for a new building on the museum's campus.
 However, when the building opened in 2000, many people were surprised that she even attended the opening events.
-"I think she was the best-kept secret in Houston," said Alfred C. Glassell, former MFAH board chairman.
+"I think she was the best-kept secret in Houston," said Alfred C. Glassell Jr., former MFAH board chairman.

 The Becks bought a cottage, sometimes referred to as the "Hansel and Gretel" house, from Joseph Strauss (Golden Gate Bridge architect) on Belvedere Island, California, just north of San Francisco in 1965.
 The house incorporated bricks recovered from the 1906 San Francisco earthquake, as well as doors, wooden beams, and other materials taken from old sailing ships.
 Although John died a few years later, for rest of her life, Audrey Beck escaped the oppressive summer heat of Texas and the gulf coast humidity of Houston at the cottage, overlooking San Francisco, the Golden Gate Bridge, and Mount Tamalpais.
 Beck was known for her love of plants, animals, and gardens, as well as art, and by the time she died, she had built up the gardens there.
 Its official name is the Audrey Jones Beck Cottage and it was entered into the Belvedere register of historic homes in 1997.

 In her later years, Audrey Beck rarely ventured out, but often entertain friends at her home.
 Audrey Beck was diagnosed with cancer just a few weeks before she died in 2003.
 In addition to the art collection, the philanthropist and art historian bequeathed both the California and Houston houses to the Fine Arts Museum, Houston, which were later sold for funds.